shivanaguttiadi/Adi_DevOps_Answers/Security_Answers.README.md

     *Answer*: AWS Shield is a managed DDoS (Distributed Denial of Service) protection service that safeguards AWS resources from large-scale and sophisticated DDoS attacks.
 AWS WAF (Web Application Firewall) is a web application firewall that helps protect web applications deployed on AWS from common web exploits and attacks.
 Together, AWS Shield and AWS WAF provide comprehensive protection against DDoS attacks and web application threats by automatically detecting and mitigating malicious traffic and applying customizable security rules to web application traffic.

-Certainly!
-Here are additional questions and answers focusing on cloud security in AWS:

 39. **What is AWS Security Hub, and how does it help organizations manage security compliance?**

     *Answer*: AWS Security Hub is a comprehensive security and compliance service that provides organizations with a centralized view of their security posture across AWS accounts and integrated third-party tools.
 It helps organizations manage security compliance by continuously monitoring security alerts and findings from various AWS services and security solutions, aggregating them into actionable insights, and providing recommendations to improve security posture and compliance status.